Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 3. Run `npm install` to install.
 4. To run the unit tests, run `npm test`.

+**Note:** It's not required to pass all the unit tests to complete this assignment but it is recommended that you use the tests to deliver a functional game and meet the rubric requirements.

 # Existing files

 |Folder/file path	|Description|